getodk/docs/docs/central-api-authentication.rst

 **DELETE /v1/sessions/current**

+.. raw:: html

-This endpoint causes the current session to log itself out.
+  <p>This endpoint causes the current session to log itself out.
 Logging out is not strictly necessary for Web Users; all sessions expire 24 hours after they are created.
-But it can be a good idea, in case someone else manages to steal your token.

-Only the session that was used to authenticate the request is logged out.
-If the Actor associated with the session has other sessions as well, those are not logged out.
+But it can be a good idea, in case someone else manages to steal your token.</p><p>Only the session that was used to authenticate the request is logged out.
+If the Actor associated with the session has other sessions as well, those are not logged out.</p>

 .. dropdown:: Request